L-Jirayu/3d-bin-packing/README.md

 Before to run
 "pip install -r requirements.txt" or
-"pip install py3dbp numpy matplotlib" (If you can install with .txt)
+"pip install py3dbp numpy matplotlib" (If you can't install with .txt)

 How to run
 "python workconcept.py"